GreaterGoodCorp/MathLang/README.md

 ## Examples

-A simple Grapher program looks like this:
+A simple MathLang program looks like this:
 ```
 # Define f(x)
 # x is a reserved name for variables